Coinbase Global Inc. [COIN] stock Reiterated by Canaccord Genuity analyst, price target now $140

-Coinbase Global Inc. [NASDAQ: COIN] loss -1.79% on the last trading session, reaching $80.62 price per share at the time.
+Coinbase Global Inc. [NASDAQ: COIN] traded at a low on 09/18/23, posting a -0.66 loss after which it closed the day’ session at $81.61.
 The company report on September 5, 2023 at 7:10 PM that Coinbase to Participate in the Barclays Global Financial Services Conference.

 Coinbase Global, Inc. announced today that Alesia Haas, Chief Financial Officer, will participate in a fireside chat at the Barclays Global Financial Services Conference on Tuesday, September 12, 2023 at 11:15 a.m.
 ET / 8:15 a.m.
 PT.